kevin1zc/Fall2024_TrojanMap/README.md

 We expect both options to take a similar amount of time.
 The project, however, might require extra effort from you during the environment setup and installation prerequisites.

 #### How many students in each team?
 Each team should consist of one or two students.
 You can find a teammate who is in other sections of the course.
-You should select your teammates by the first due date (November 15).
+You should select your teammates by the first due date (April 5).

 #### What should I submit?
 The project is submitted in different phases.
 You are required to submit the following: